-The directors of the group are currently seeking repayment of this loan.
+Directors continue to seek the recovery of the outstanding loan.
+However, in line with Australian Accounting Standards, the balance has been impaired in full by way of provision as it is unknown if or when the loan will be recovered.
 We have reviewed the disclosures and challenged management on their judgement regarding the recoverability during our procedures to confirm the carrying value of the asset including: